KDE/digikam-doc/post_processing/time_adjust.rst

     - **File name timestamp**: the date extracted from the filename.
     - From the file system: **File last Modified** will use the last modification date of file.
     - From the metadata:
-        - **Exif/IPTC/XMP**: parse Exif, IPTC, and XMP to get be first value available.
+        - **Exif/IPTC/XMP**: parse Exif, IPTC, and XMP to get the first value available.
         - **EXIF: created**: image creation timestamp from Exif.
         - **EXIF: original**: image original timestamp from Exif.
         - **EXIF: digitized**: image digitized timestamp from Exif.